Have unspent FSA dollars? Shop these 14 FSA eligible skin care products | CNN Underscored

 Did you know you can save on your beauty routine by using money in your flexible spending account (FSA) on eligible skin care?
-If you have a FSA through your employer healthcare benefits, those pretax dollars can be used on a variety of medical expenses, including skin care that treats specific conditions.
+If you have an FSA through your employer healthcare benefits, those pre-tax dollars can be used on a variety of medical expenses, including skin care that treats specific conditions.

 “While you don’t necessarily need to see a dermatologist or doctor to use FSA dollars on these products, it can help to see a dermatologist to determine what treatments and creams would be best for your skin type,” says board-certified dermatologist Dr. Marisa Garshick.
 “That said, some specific products may require a prescription in order to be eligible, to ensure it is being used for a medical condition.”